Director, Stanford Voice and Swallowing Center

 His clinical interests include the care of professional voice users; phonomicrosurgery; treatment of vocal fold paralysis with laryngeal framework surgery and injection techniques; diagnosis and Botox treatment of spasmodic dysphonia; office-based laser surgery; treatment of recurrent laryngeal papilloma; and Transoral Robotic Surgery (TORS).

-Ann Kearney, MA, SLP, BCS-S received her Master's degree in speech pathology from the University of Iowa.
+Ann Kearney, CScD, CCC-SLP, BCS-S has her Clinical Science Doctorate degree in speech pathology.
+She received her Master's degree from the University of Iowa.
 She completed her Clinical Fellowship Year (CFY) at North Coast Rehab Center in Santa Rosa, CA. After her CFY, she moved to San Francisco and became the Director of the Speech Pathology Department at San Francisco General Hospital, an affiliate of UCSF.
 It was during this time that she became interested in post laryngectomy speech rehabilitation and trained with Mark Singer, MD.
 From there, she moved to Boston and spent time at the Brigham and Women's Hospital (BWH), a training hospital for Harvard Medical School.

 She was a member of the Voice and Swallowing department and worked with Kitty Verdolini, PhD and Marvin Freed, MD.
 After several years at the BWH, she moved to Tufts/New England Medical Center where she was the voice specialist for the Department of Otolaryngology and worked directly with the Chair of the Dept., Stanley Shapshay, MD.